Charles Drennan

-Charles Edward Drennan (born 23 August 1960 in Christchurch, New Zealand) is a former New Zealand Bishop.
-He was the second Bishop of Palmerston North, New Zealand, from 2012 to 2019.
+Charles Edward Drennan (born 23 August 1960 in Christchurch, New Zealand) is a New Zealand Bishop who was formerly the second Bishop of Palmerston North, New Zealand, from 2012 to 2019.
 On 4 October 2019 he resigned his position.
 Two allegations of "unacceptable behaviour" of a sexual nature were made.
 An investigation by the Catholic Church's New Zealand Office for Professional Standards found that the behaviour was unacceptable for a Catholic bishop but not criminal in nature.

 Early life

 Drennan was raised by an Anglican father and a Catholic mother.
 He attended Ilam School, St Teresa's School (Riccarton), Kirkwood Intermediate School and Christ's College.
 At St Teresa's, the nine-year-old Drennan was introduced by a teacher to the book Promises to Keep by Dr Tom Dooley about the Vietnam War.
 This book impressed Drennan, who was even then thinking of becoming a priest, with the notion of service.

 After finishing university Drennan spent a three-year period travelling overseas and worked for a period in a Ryder-Cheshire home in India for tuberculosis patients, special needs adults and children whose parents had leprosy.
 There he made the decision to become a Roman Catholic priest.
 He studied for the priesthood at Holy Cross Seminary, Mosgiel, for two years before being sent by his bishop, Basil Meeking of Christchurch, to Rome to complete his training at the Pontifical Urbaniana University.
 He later took postgraduate studies at the Pontifical Gregorian University.